-1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section IX.C below as part of the submission of the application for approval.

-- 2. The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
-The applicant shall submit 7 copies of the materials listed in the checklist for site development stormwater plans in accordance with Section IX.C of this ordinance.
+- 1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan below as part of the submission of the application for approval. - 2.
+The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
+The applicant shall submit three copies of the materials listed in the checklist for site development stormwater plans in accordance with this ordinance.